Alchemy-se/Vattenfall-One-Brand-Design-System/catalog/spacing.md

 }
 ```

-Here's an example of customizing the Bootstrap grid at the medium (`md`) breakpoint and above.
+Here's an example of customizing the VF Design System grid at the medium (`md`) breakpoint and above.
 We've increased the `.col` padding with `.px-md-5` and then counteracted that with `.mx-md-n5` on the parent `.row`.

 ```html
 <div class="row mx-md-n5">